Marur

 Marur is a village in Raptadu Mandal, Anantapur, a district in the Rayalaseema region of Andhra Pradesh, India.
 It is located near National Highway 44 and includes a large toll plaza called the Maruru Toll Plaza.
 The village is made up of different minorities including Valmikis, Reddys, Kurubas, and Nadians.

-Marur is well known for its intellectuals.
-Kondapalli Balamuddanna, who was awarded with the best teacher award in Raptadu Mandal, was born here.
-Many other teachers, lawyers, and professionals come from the village.

 The village is also known as a religious center with many sacred temples in and around the village.
 The village is known for the Sri Chinna Kadirayya Swamy temple.
 Every Saturday, a festival atmosphere develops near the temple as people from distant places come to worship.